 Peter Thoresen is an award winning voice teacher, performer and music director.
-His students appear regularly in national tours and productions on and off Broadway, including Les Miz, Matilda, Something Rotten, Wicked, Kinky Boots, Flashdance, Liberty: A Monumental New Musical, You’re a Good Man Charlie Brown, and many others.
-His students record regularly for the Columbia and Broadway Records labels, and have performed at the Tony Awards and at venues from Manhattan (54 Below, Joe’s Pub) to New Zealand.
-Active as a music director, Peter collaborates regularly with his students and other performers in Manhattan and regionally throughout the United States.
-Recent credits as music director/voice teacher/performer include engagements with YES Academy ASEAN Broadway in Indonesia, American Voices in Turkmenistan, Lake Dillon Theatre Company (Lake Dillon, CO) and Columbia University in NYC.
+His students appear regularly in national tours and productions on and off Broadway, including Hamilton, Brigadoon, Jerry Springer - The Opera, Les Miz, Matilda, School of Rock, Something Rotten, Kinky Boots, Flashdance, Liberty: A Monumental New Musical, You’re a Good Man Charlie Brown, and many others.
+His students record regularly for the Columbia, Broadway Records, and Ghostlight Records labels, and have performed at the Tony Awards and at venues from Manhattan (54 Below, Joe’s Pub) to New Zealand.
+Peter currently serves as a voice professor for Pace University’s BFA Music Theater program in New York City.

 In demand as a performer, Broadwayworld.com has described Peter's singing as ‘spellbinding' and his recent New York performances in Heartbreak Express (world premiere) and The Fairy Queen were critically acclaimed by the New York Times, Wall Street Journal, Opera Magazine, Opera News, and the New York Observer.
 Peter grew up in Chicago, where he was a child actor and performed in over 500 performances of musicals and operas.
 This grew into a love of performance that has ultimately led to solo engagements with Lyric Opera of Chicago, the American Opera Theater, Monterey Symphony and Pittsburgh New Music Ensemble.
-Praised by Opera News for his 'delightful portrayal' of Toulouse Lautrec in the world premiere of the opera Vincent, Thoresen delighted Pittsburgh audiences with his portrayal of Julia Child in Hoiby’s Bon Appétit!, and was noted for 'his mastery of Child’s vocal and physical gesture mannerisms that elicited gales of laughter from the audience.'
-(Pittsburgh Tribune-Review) His performance was named in the list of top 10 classical music events in Pittsburgh in 2011.
-Committed to the creation and performance of new music, Peter Thoresen recently created the role of Dolly Parton's assistant in premiere reading performances ofHeartbreak Express (Lam/Clum) with the New York city based company Rhymes With Opera (RWO).
-About Thoresen's RWO debut in New York, Sybarticsinger.com reported that Thoresen 'sang with agility and passion...'
-(Michael Berg).